-Two or four dismount judges should be appointed by the Chief Judge to count falls for group routines.
+At Unicon a minimum of four dismount judges must be appointed by the Chief Judge to count falls for group routines.
+At smaller competitions a minimum of two dismount judges should be appointed by the Chief Judge to count falls for group routines.
 These judges should be chosen to fairly represent the different groups present (e.g. four judges from four different countries).
-Performance judges should not count falls.
+Neither Performance nor Technical judges should count falls for group freestyle.
 Each dismount judge should count all of the major and minor dismounts of a group, not only dismounts in one part of the floor.
 The counts from each judge should be averaged to create the dismount score for a group.

-Score can be generated using the following calculations: The number of dismounts should be weighted by the number of riders in the group.
+Group Freestyle Dismount Score Calculation: The number of dismounts should be weighted by the number of riders in the group.
 The following formula is used:

-''' Mistake Score = 1.0 \cdot (\text{number of major dismount(s)}) +0.5 \cdot (\text{number of minor dismount(s)}) '''
+Mistake Score = $1.0 \cdot \text{number of major dismounts} + 0.5 \cdot \text{number of minor dismounts}$

+Final Dismount Score = $$10 - \frac{\text{mistake score}}{\sqrt{\text{number of riders}}}$$

-Final Dismount Score = $10 \cdot -$ mistake score/number of riders.
-This score cannot be lower than 0.
+The Final Dismount Score cannot be lower than 0.